kurtp23/recipe-book/README.md

   ## Description

-  An online recipe book to view sand save your favorite recipes.
+  An online recipe book to view and save your favorite recipes.
+This application allows a user to create an account, add recipes, view recipes, search stored recipes and print the recipe.
+This is a Heroku app built using Node.js, Express, Handlebars, Sequelize, Passport and Materialize.

   ## Table of Contents